Azure/bicep-registry-modules/modules/cost/subscription-scheduled-action/README.md

 ## Description

-Creates a Cost Management scheduled action for a subscription to notify recipients about current costs on a recurring schedule or when an anomaly is detected.
+Creates a Cost Management scheduled action to notify recipients about the latest subscription costs on a recurring schedule or when an anomaly is detected.

 ## Parameters